Search

 If you decide to create your own Redfish client, you will have to adapt your code to the potential Redfish data model changes between the different generations of servers or iLOs.

-As a concrete example, in an HPE rack mount server the PostState property has moved from /redfish/v1/Systems/1/Oem/Hp in Gen9 models to /redfish/v1/Systems/1/Oem/Hpe in Gen10s and Gen11s.
+As a concrete example, in an HPE rack mount server the PostState property has moved from /redfish/v1/Systems/1/Oem/Hp in Gen9 models to /redfish/v1/Systems/1/Oem/Hpe in Gen10s and later.

 It may happen during startup that a system returns InPostDiscoveryComplete while not all of its devices have been discovered, like PLDM for RDE capable devices.

-The following script polls every other second the PostState and the DeviceDiscoveryComplete properties:
+The following script polls every other second the PostState and the DeviceDiscoveryComplete properties using the cURL Redfish client:

 let i=1